bitovi/academy/src/react-native/02-setting-up-your-environment/setting-up-your-environment.md

 The output of the command should be something like:

 ```
-C:\Program Files\Microsoft\jdk-17.0.10.7-hotspot\bin
+C:\Program Files\Microsoft\jdk-17.0.11.9-hotspot\bin
 ```

-✏️ Run the following command in Powershell to verify that `JAVA_HOME` is configured correctly:
+✏️ Run the following command in PowerShell to verify that `JAVA_HOME` is configured correctly:

 ```
 Get-ChildItem Env:JAVA_HOME